Tube (BBC Micro): Applications

 Numerous coprocessors were developed for the Tube.
-Most commonly seen is a MOS Technology 6502 processor which allows unmodified BBC Micro programs to run faster and with more memory, as long as they use the API for all I/O. There is also a Zilog Z80 processor to run CP/M and a National Semiconductor 32016 processor running Panos (and unofficially a UNIX variant).
+Most commonly seen was the 6502 Second Processor, featuring a MOS Technology 6502 processor, which allowed unmodified BBC Micro programs to run faster and with more memory, as long as they use the API for all I/O. The Z80 Second Processor featured a Zilog Z80 processor running CP/M, and the 32016 Second Processor featured a National Semiconductor 32016 processor running Panos.

-These coprocessors form the basis of the Acorn Business Computer series, the higher end machines being repackaged BBC Micros with a coprocessor attached via the Tube.
+These coprocessors formed the basis of the Acorn Business Computer series, the higher end machines being repackaged BBC Micros with a coprocessor attached via the Tube.
 The Master Series supports two Tube connections, allowing for a coprocessor fitted inside the case and another connected externally, but only one can be used in any powered session.
-An internal 6502 processor can be fitted, or an Intel 80186 based system for DOS compatibility (although in practice this is limited).
+An internal 6502 processor can be fitted, or an Intel 80186 based system for MS-DOS compatibility (although in practice this is limited).

-The Tube has also been used during the initial development of the ARM processor.
+The Tube was also used during the initial development of the ARM processor.
 An evaluation board was developed that again uses the BBC Micro as a host system for I/O operations.